Gageperrin/it-notes/cka-notes.md

 Parameters can also be passed in to customize the provisioned storage solution as well, but this depends on the provisioner's specifications.

 ## Networking

 ### Pre-Requisites
+#### Switching, Routing, Gateways ####

+When on the same network, System A connects to System B through a switch that is physical or logical.
+Run `ip link` to list host interfaces.
+To add a link, run ` ip addr add <IP> <link>`.
+To see IPs assigned to host interfaces, run `ip addr`.

+Routers connect systems on different networks.
+A router is assigned an IP address for each network it is connected to.
+To see existing routing configuration, run `route`.
+To add a route, run `ip route add <ip> via <route-ip>`.
+Routes must be configured on all systems.

+Gateways connect routers to the Internet and are helpful for organizing routers.
+If no gateway is needed, configure `0.0.0.0` for gateway.

+Routing table configuration can be used to send packets through intermediate systems.
+By default, Linux does not forward packets unless explicitly specified.
+Run `cat /proc/sys/net/ipv4/ip_forward` which returns a Boolean to see if forwarding is enabled.

+#### DNS ####

+DNS assigns names to IP addresses.
+Locally this is done in `/etc/host` and is effective for small scale solutions.
+For larger systems, abstract DNS to a dedicated server.
+Specify the target server in `cat /etc/resolv.conf` as `nameserver     192.168.1.100`.

+If there are conflicting names, by default the system will prioritize the local configuration over the DNS server.

+Domain names are broken down to several parts. `.` is the root, `.com` is the top level domain name, `google` is the domain name, `www.` is the sub-domain.

+Record types are stored in the DNS server. `A` maps a name to the IPv4 address. `AAAA` maps a name to the IPv6 address. `CNAME` maps to another name.

+`nslookup` looks up basic DNS information for a name. `dig` can do this as well in more detail.

+CoreDNS is a common solution for retrieving the most used DNS requests.
+The binary can be downloaded and by default it listens on port 53 (the default port for a DNS server).

+#### Network Namespaces ####

+Namespaces create isolation between containers.
+The underlying host however can still see other processes and containers.

+To create a new network namespace, run `ip netns add [name]`.
+To list them, run `ipnetns exec [name] ip link` or `ip -n [name] link`.
+The same is true for an `arp` table or routing table.

+To create a cable, run `ip link add veth-[red] type veth peer name veth-[blue]` then `ip link set veth-[red] netns [red]` and `ip link set veth-[blue] netns blue`.
+To delete, run `ip -n [red] link del veth-[red]`.
+The other end of a link is automatically deleted.

+With multiple namespaces, create a virtual network switch within the host.
+There are multiple ways to do this.
+With Linux Bridge, run `ip link add v-net-0 type bridge` then `ip link set dev v-net-0 up`.
+Connect the namespaces to this bridge  with `ip link add veth-[red] type veth peer name veth-[red]-br`.
+Attach each end of the bridge with `ip link set veth-[red] netns [red]` and `ip link set veth-[red]-br master v-net-0`.

+The bridge gateway can be connected to a gateway as well to connect to the Internet.

+#### Docker Networking ####

+With a `--network none` the Docker container is entirely isolated.
+With a `--network host` then the container is available on the host by default.
+With a `--network bridge` the container connects to a bridge that adjudicates between various containers and allots containers an internal IP.

+Docker creates a namespace, a pair of interfaces and attaches them everytime a new container is created.
+To allow external applications to access a container, create port mappings from port 8080 to the appropriate container.
+Docker manages the IP tables as well.

+#### CNI ####

+A container networking interface (CNI) provides a universal standard for container bridge networking.
+CNI defines a set of responsibilities for container runtimes and what plugins must be invoked upon creation and deletion.
+The plugin also has specified requirements for supporting certain arguments, parameters, and manage IP address assignment.

+Supported plugins include bridge, vlan, ipvlan, macvlan, and windows as well as DHCP and host-local.
+Third party solutions include Weaveworks, Flannel, VMware NSX.
+Docker is not on this list because it is based on the container network model (CNM).
+Docker must be created without a network and then have the bridge plugin invoked.
+Kubernetes does this automatically.

+### Cluster Networking

+Kubernetes clusters have master and worker nodes The host must have a unique hostname and MAC address.
+Some ports must also be opened.
+The master must be able to listen on port 6443.
+The kubelets listen on the port 10250.
+Kube-scheduler requires 10251 and the kube-controller-manager requires 10252.
+The various services should have 30000-32767 open too.
+The ETCD server needs port 2379 open.

 ### Networking Configuration on Cluster Nodes
 ### Service Networking
 ### POD Networking Concepts